TrestenPool/blog/README.md

 <!-- Custom CSS -->
   - If you want to add some custom css add it to the bottom of _sass/main.scss

-bundle exec jekyll compose "Angular Section 5,6,7,8.
-Components, Databinding, Advanced Directives" --collection "posts"
+bundle exec jekyll compose "Angular Section 9,10 Services and Dependency Injection" --collection "posts"

-bundle exec jekyll compose "Creating David Goggins Motiviation VSCode extension" --collection "posts"